upei-aqua/DTU-DADS-Aqua/README.md

 - Between net-pens in a farm
 - Between farms

+An example scenario of a simulated ISAv epidemic is provided, as defined by the parameter values in Tables 1 and 2.

+## Instructions for use

+The recommended use of the framework is described in this section; for further details please refer to the user manual.
+The DTU-DADS-Aqua framework can be used to directly create and run simulation models:
+1. Clone the GitHub repository or download its content
+2. Run the **SourceASF.R** file
+3. Run the `sourceASF` function
+4. Define parameter values within **ASFoptions.R**
+5. Run the `ASF` function

+Alternatively, the framework can be run through a shiny application:
+1. Clone the GitHub repository or download its content
+2. Run the **control-sim-app.R** through shiny
+3. Define parameter values within the `Example` tab
+4. `Run Simulation` in the `Simulation control` panel

 Table 1.
 Parameters used in the ISAv model control processes.

 | Name | Used | Value | Description | Source |